Klipper Nozzle Collision Homing

 - You can still manually adjust the Z-axis offset for different filaments.

-- Temperature drift changes the Z-axis offset but does not affect the bed mesh height map range with the BD Sensor.
+- Temperature drift changes the Z-axis offset but does not change the range of the bed mesh height map with the BD sensor.
 This means the bed mesh remains the same even at different temperatures.

 How to Use